 10 Famous Literary Characters Based on Real People

-“Write what you know,” they say.
-So it makes sense that many authors take a good look around at friends and family when creating characters for their books.
+“Write what you know,” they say, so it makes sense that many authors take a good look at friends and family when creating characters for their books.

 1. Mark Twain once admitted that he wasn’t terribly creative in creating Huckleberry Finn - he based the character almost precisely on his childhood friend Tom Blankenship.
 From his autobiography: